eventbasedmodules/EventArch/README.md

   -	The files "*.er" contain the specification of architectural event modules
   -	The file "information.ser" contains the serialized information about the compiled specifications.
 It is generated during the compilation program.

-  -	The folder "TestCentralized" contains the specifications for the usage of architectura levent modfue  information about the compiled specifications.
-It is generated during the compilation program.
+  -	The folder "TestCentralized" contains the specifications for the usage of architectural event modules for the centralized pattern.

+  -	The folder "TestPeer2Peer" contains the specifications for the usage of architectural event modules for the peer-to-peer pattern.

 + The folder "libraries" contains all the required libraries for executing EventArch programs.
 This also include the jar  files of the EventArch language.